Energy-Data-Science-Collaboration-Forum/.github/profile/README.md

 ## Hi there 👋

 As a collaborative effort, together with the [Energy Networks Association (ENA)](https://www.energynetworks.org/), our purpose is to provide a place for people from the energy sector to work on projects that will benefit the industry as a whole.

+Please read the [Terms of Reference v1](https://github.com/Energy-Data-Science-Collaboration-Forum/.github/blob/main/Energy%20Data%20Science%20Collaboration%20Forum%20Terms%20of%20Reference%20v1.pdf) if you would like to collaborate with us.
 <!--

 **Here are some ideas to get you started:**